x

 More () »

-Juvenile arrested after authorities investigate social media threats against Medina Valley schools, sheriff says
+13-year-old arrested after authorities investigate social media threats against Medina Valley schools, sheriff says

 Credit: Medina Valley ISD

-MEDINA COUNTY, Texas — A juvenile subject has been arrested in Medina County after deputies investigated social media posts involving Medina Valley schools, according to MCSO.
+A 13-year-old boy was arrested in Medina County after deputies investigated social media posts involving schools there, according to the Medina County Sheriff's Office (MCSO).

-In a letter sent out to Medina Valley ISD parents Tuesday, the superintendent said, "Our administration has been notified of rumors of a school shooting on Wednesday, September 18 [the next day] circulating on social media and among students on campuses throughout our school district.
+"Our administration has been notified of rumors of a school shooting on Wednesday, September 18, circulating on social media and among students on campuses throughout our school district.
 Administration has been investigating and has determined that there is no credible threat to any of our campuses.
 Through our investigation in partnership with the Texas Fusion Center, we believe that these rumors stem from a hoax threat that has been circulating the entire state that includes a 'school shooting' list, in which our district is listed.
-Out of an abundance of caution, there will be additional law enforcement presence throughout our district tomorrow [Wednesday]."
+Out of an abundance of caution, there will be additional law enforcement presence throughout our district tomorrow (Wednesday)."

-Medina County Sheriff's Office confirmed in a Facebook post Wednesday they were "actively investigating social media posts involving Medina Valley Schools."
-They also said, "at this time they have NOT determined the social media chatter to be a credible source."
+MCSO confirmed in a Facebook post Wednesday that it was "actively investigating social media posts involving Medina Valley Schools."
+They also said that "at this time they have NOT determined the social media chatter to be a credible source."

 Three hours later, at 12:22 a.m.
 Thursday, Sheriff Randy Brown commented on the post saying an unnamed juvenile subject is in custody in relation to this investigation.
 The post was later updated confirming an arrest has been made.